Dbross/atct/examples/README.md

-# pyATcT Examples
+# atct Examples

-This directory contains example scripts demonstrating how to use the pyATcT library.
+This directory contains example scripts demonstrating how to use the atct library.

 ## Examples

 ### `example_usage.py`
-Basic usage examples of the pyATcT library, including:
+Basic usage examples of the atct library, including:
 - Health check
 - Species retrieval by ATcT ID
 - Species search